TripwireInc/interview-take-home-test/README.md

 Please follow
 [these instructions](https://help.github.com/articles/duplicating-a-repository)
 for creating a place to work on this test.
 More explicitly please do not use the built-in GitHub fork functionality.
 Make your repo private in the github settings, and add users @DevonGleeson and @DavidWhitlock as contributors, so we can see your results.
-If you don't have a GitHub account that allows you to create private repositories, consider [this](https://education.github.com/discount_requests/new).
+If you don't have a GitHub account that allows you to create private repositories, and are a recent graduate, or are still in school consider [this](https://education.github.com/discount_requests/new).
 If none of these are options, please make your commits in a local repository, then email us with a copy of the repository.

 ### Running
 From the command line start the server by running this command: